colaberry/enterprise-data-readiness-ai-agents/chapter-00/chapter_00_complete v3.md

 Second, **it doesn't scale**.
 Adding role-based rules for every combination creates what NIST calls "role explosion."[11]
 A system with just 10 attributes requires over 1,000 roles.
 Developers spend more time managing permission logic than building features.

 Delivering personalized access requires **dynamic authorization**—an infrastructure capability that evaluates permissions at query time based on user attributes, data attributes, environmental context, and intended use.
-Modern Attribute-Based Access Control (ABAC) solves this by evaluating permissions dynamically in real-time.
+Modern attribute-based access control (ABAC) solves this by evaluating permissions dynamically in real-time.
 As Rippling's 2025 analysis explains, ABAC is particularly well-suited for dynamic environments where user responsibilities and resource classifications frequently change, providing the flexibility and fine-grained control that static RBAC cannot deliver.[11b]

 This capability comprises attribute-based access control (ABAC) policies evaluated in real-time (where subject attributes include user role, clearance level, department, and employment status; object attributes include data classification, owner, sensitivity level, and geographic region; action attributes specify read, write, summarize, export, or delete operations; and environment attributes capture time of day, location, device type, and network zone), dynamic data masking that redacts sensitive fields based on the requester's permissions, real-time audit logging that captures every access decision with trace IDs, and compliance automation that enforces regulatory requirements like HIPAA's minimum necessary standard without manual intervention.